masum-khondhoker-efaz/Disaster-Management/README.md

 Crisis List & Filter: Displays a list of approved crises with filters for severity, status, and location.
 Donations Management: Manages donations and expenses for disaster relief.
 Inventory Management: (Optional) Track inventory for donated and purchased relief goods.
-Admin Panel: Admins can approve, verify, and assign tasks to volunteers.
+Admin Panel: Admins can approve, verify, and assign tasks to volunteers

 Installation & Setup
 Prerequisites